GTPB/IBB21/pages/Introduction.md

 Typing the same commands over and over again is very prone to human error.

-**Documentation**
+**Reproducibility**

 A script becomes documentation of the work we performed on a machine.
 We have a record of the precise sequence of commands needed to **reproduce results**.

 ### What is a script?

 A script is a text file living on the disk which has some text in it.
-This text is a series of commands which will be executed line by line in sequence.
-Importantly, when we run a script we are transfering the control of the system from the user to the script.
+Importantly, this text is a series of commands which will be executed line by line in sequence.
+When we run a script we are transfering the control of the system from the user to the script.
 The operating system will listen from the script and not from the command line.
-The scritp takes over.
+The script takes over.

 ### Scripts vs Programs